RobSwift127/heroku-buildpack-ffmpeg/README.md

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for using [ffmpeg](http://www.ffmpeg.org/) in your project.
 It doesn't do anything else, so to actually compile your app you should use [heroku-buildpack-multi](https://github.com/ddollar/heroku-buildpack-multi) to combine it with a real buildpack.

-This is a static build of ffmpeg, with webm enabled:
+This is a static build of ffmpeg, with webm and h.264 enabled:

-    mkdir ffmpeg_sources
+    mkdir ~/ffmpeg_sources

     cd ~/ffmpeg_sources
     curl -L --silent http://www.tortall.net/projects/yasm/releases/yasm-1.3.0.tar.gz | tar xz